Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Further considerations for exchange economies

-There is a potentially interesting parallel with Sugden's \cite{Su04} opportunity criterion defence of the market.
-He argues that the virtue of markets in an exchange economy such as we have described here is that they maximize the number of possible alternative bundles of goods that an agent can hold in exchange for their current bundle.
+There is a potentially interesting parallel with Sugden's \cite{Su04} opportunity-criterion defence of the market.
+He argues that the virtue of markets in an exchange economy such as we have described here is that they maximise the number of possible alternative bundles of goods that an agent can hold in exchange for their current bundle.
 This is very close to the present perspective.
-Sugden is considering maximizing the number of potential exchanges for each agent, using deterministic agents in a competitive equilibrium.
+Sugden is considering maximising the number of potential exchanges for each agent, using deterministic agents in a competitive equilibrium.
 By contrast, the statistical mechanics viewpoint sketched here considers the volume of states generated by actual exchanges in statistical equilibrium considering the economy as a whole.
 We leave exploring potential links for future work, but note that the present approach potentially yields an ``opportunity criterion'' justification not just for individual markets but for any entropy-increasing transition.
 That is, certain types of economic processes (e.g., trade, financial contact) may be justified on the grounds that they lead to increased ``opportunity sets'' for consumers, in the terminology of \cite{Su04}.
-This analysis may also help clarify the alignments, and divergences, between the utilitarian and liberal political objectives that trace back to Mill.\footnote{Connections can also be made with ``future state maximisation'' models of control process underlying animal collective behaviour, as outlined in \cite{CT}, according to which each animal acts to maximize the variety of its possible future sensory states.}
+This analysis may also help clarify the alignments, and divergences, between the utilitarian and liberal political objectives that trace back to Mill.\footnote{Connections can also be made with ``future state maximisation'' models of control process underlying animal collective behaviour, as outlined in \cite{CT}, according to which each animal acts to maximize the variety of its possible future sensory states, and with Friston's free energy principle, e.g.~\cite{PPF}.}

 A question for the future is to explain how rules and conventions arise.
 On the face of it, these seem to reduce liberty by restricting individual behaviour.
 But good rules and conventions (like agreeing to drive on one side of the road or the conventions of language) actually increase liberty by enlarging the space of actions people can take by coordinating their behaviour \cite{Bi}.